-Improving a building’s energy performance not only has benefits for its property owners and residents—it also has a positive impact on our environment and public health as a whole, especially since buildings consume 73 percent of the energy we use in the U.S.
+Improving a building’s energy performance not only has benefits for its property owners and residents—it also has a positive impact on our environment and public health, considering that in 2022, emissions from homes and businesses accounted for 31% of total U.S. greenhouse gas emissions.

 When you use energy more efficiently, you reduce utility costs.
 If your property owners pay the energy bill, this will reduce their monthly costs substantially.
 If residents pay for their energy use, it’ll make living there more attractive to them.
 It can also mean that you’ll have to replace appliances less often, which saves your owners even more money.